mksaraf/kubernetes-lab-tutorial/content/patterns.md

 The init container above initialises the main container by pulling data from a GitHub repository to a local shared volume.
 Once pulled the content, the init container exits leaving the main container initialised with pulled data.

 ### Ambassador
 The Ambassador pattern describes a special case of the Sidecar pattern where the sidecar container is responsible for hiding the complexity and providing a unified interface for accessing services outside of the pod.
 This pattern is often used to proxy a local connection to remote services by hiding the complexity of such services.
+For example, if the main application needs to access a SSL based service, we can create an ambassador container to proxy from HTTP to HTTPS.

 ### Adapter
 The Adapter pattern is another variant of the Sidecar pattern.
-In contrast to the ambassador, which presents an application with a simplified view of the outside world, the adapter pattern present a simplified view of an application to the external world.
-A concrete example of the adapter pattern is adapters that ensure all containers in a system have the same logging interface.
-In this example, the adapter container is responsible to provide a standard interface to a remote logging system.
+In contrast to the ambassador, which presents a simplified view of the outside world to the application, the adapter pattern present a simplified view of an application to the external world.
+A concrete example of the adapter pattern is an adapter container that implements a common metering interface to a remote monitoring system.

 ## Configuration Patterns
 Configuration Patterns refer to how handle configurations in containers: